k-Richie/SpringCISecure/README.md

 Prerequisite:-Install and configure the AWS CLI: Ensure that you have the AWS CLI installed and configured with your AWS credentials.
 You can install the AWS CLI by following the instructions in the AWS Command Line Interface User Guide.
 (https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

+#### STEP1 (Parameter Store):
+We are Creating and using the parameter store to Store Credentials and data securely(you can skip this step and reflect the changes in template.
+		aws cloudformation deploy --stack-name <your stack name> --template-file <your parameterStore template file name> 	                                               --region <your region>

 #### STEP2 (VPC):
 Create a cloudformation template and Parameter file of VPC which consists of Vpc,2 public subnets (subnet-1 and subnet-2) and